smngvlkz/2d-portfolio/README.md

-# Building a portfolio as a 2D Game
+# Built a portfolio as a 2D Game

 This a 2D game where you can play to view all the work I have done.